sanity-io/next-sanity/README.md

 ### Using `draftMode()` to de/activate previews

-Next.js gives you [a built-in `draftMode` variable][draft-mode] that can be used to activate features like Visual Edit or any preview implementation.
+Next.js gives you [a built-in `draftMode` variable][draft-mode] that can activate features like Visual Edit or any preview implementation.

 ```ts
 // ./src/utils/sanity/client.ts